 Animals, including humans; Light; Forces; Living things and their habitats; Electricity; Properties of materials; Earth and Space; Evolution

-There are a range of ways that teachers will form an assessment judgement in Science.
+There are a number of ways that teachers will form an assessment of the children’s abilities in Science.
 Please see the school Assessment and Feedback policies as well as the assessment methods below.

-Each lesson will have an intended learning objective and teachers will make assessments of pupils to ascertain whether pupils have met, not met or partially met the objectives.
-These judgements will be made against a range of evidence including – written/printed evidence, teacher/pupil discussions, conferencing and self or peer reflections.
-Concept maps can be used to elicit initial information and build a bank of knowledge and learning as the topic progresses.
+Attainment judgements will be made against a range of evidence including – written/printed evidence, teacher/pupil discussions, conferencing and self or peer reflections.
+Concept maps are used to elicit initial information and build a bank of knowledge and learning as the topic progresses.
+Teachers ensure prior knowledge and previous learning goals are secure before moving on to new content.
+There are planned opportunities for retrieval of knowledge and skills.